jadijadi/lpic1book/1031_work_on_the_command_line.md

 > in most cases, root users prompt uses # instead of $ (say: ````root@funlife:/etc#
 ````).

-Globau bash configs are stored at /etc/profile and each user has her own config at ~/.profile & ~/.bash_profile & ~/.bash_logout
+Global bash configs are stored at /etc/profile and each user has her own config at ~/.profile & ~/.bash_profile & ~/.bash_logout

 ### Commands and sequences
 Most commands have a *command name* and some *parameters*.
 A simple one is the ````echo``` command:

 ````
-jadi@funlife:~$ echo
+$ echo

-jadi@funlife:~$ echo Hello lpic
+$ echo Hello lpic
 Hello lpic
-jadi@funlife:~$ echo Hello lpic #just a simple hi Hello lpic
+$ echo Hello lpic #just a simple hi
+Hello lpic
 ````

-> Note: the # is for *commnets*.
+> Note: the # is for *comments*.
 Anything after it is comment.

 #### escaped characters

 Some special characters need special case in programing and linux world.
-Say you want to go to the new line dusring an echo command.
+Say you want to go to the new line during an echo command.

 ````
 jadi@funlife:~$ echo -e "hello\nthere"